Find Affordable College Courses

 The colleges and universities below are the most popular for nursing majors pursuing a associate degree.

-Our analysis found Montana State University - Billings to be the most popular school for nursing students who want to pursue a associate degree in Montana.
-Located in the medium-sized city of Billings, Montana State University - Billings is a public college with a small student population.
+Our 2023 rankings named Montana State University - Billings the most popular school in Montana for nursing students working on their associate degree.
+Located in the midsize city of Billings, Montana State University - Billings is a public college with a small student population.

 Of the 40 students majoring in nursing at Montana State University - Billings, 15% are male and 85% are female.